jsc329/ammonitorwiki/19-scripts.md

 be passed to the fetchRecordings script itself.

-With this background, we can now illustrate the use of the fetchRecordings.R script in moving files from the ‘recording\_drop’ directory to the ‘recordings’ directory.
+With this background, we can now illustrate the use of the fetchRecordings.R script in moving files from the **recording\_drop** directory to the **recordings** directory.
 At present, no recordings have been logged into the **recordings** table for this chapter, as confirmed with the code below (which returns a 0 row by 9 column tibble):

 ``` r
 # Use * to select all rows and columns of the scripts table